shaunpwilkinson/insect/README.md

 supplemented with around 14,000 non-metazoan COI sequences downloaded from GenBank.

-The large, 140 MB classifier can be downloaded to the current working directory and read into R as follows:
+The 140 MB classifier can be downloaded to the current working directory and read into R as follows:

     download.file("https://www.dropbox.com/s/dvnrhnfmo727774/classifier.rds?dl=1",
                   destfile = "classifier.rds", mode = "wb")